-The targeted dividend of the Downing Generalist VCT is 4% from year four, not guaranteed.
+The targeted dividend of the Downing FOUR Generalist shares is 4% from 2021 onwards (not guaranteed).

 Despite the changes to VCT rules – which for instance excluded renewable energy assets from VCT investment – Downing believes it can deliver a lower risk VCT.
 Many of the investments will be made into businesses developing new sites.
 Pubs, data centres and wedding venues are obvious candidates.
 These types of business expand by opening in new locations.
 Construction, refurbishment, and development are required before these new sites reach a mature trading level.
 For this reason, banks and other sources of finance are often unwilling to lend.
 Downing invests in this gap.